danielrriggs/danielrriggs.github.io/content/The Art of Joyful Living.md

 You will not find this level of wisdom through the process of sense perception.
 If you see something with your senses, you don't actually see it as it is.
 For example, if you merely change an object's angle, it may look quite different, and if something looks different at different times, then the description or experience of that object is incomplete and partial.
 And when you describe something differently from time to time, it is difficult for others to understand your concept and thus their conceptualization may be entirely different from yours.

 Knowledge received or imparted through the senses is shallow and imperfect.
 This is why there is always doubt in your mind: "Am I right in doing this?
 Have I done this correctly?"
 You need external confirmation; you need evidence that you have done something accurately, because your sense perception is never totally correct and you cannot be secure in it.
-Yet in order to receive information from the external world and to function in the world, the poor mind must employ the [[Ten Senses]].
+Yet in order to receive information from the external world and to function in the world, the poor mind must employ the [[Indriya#Ten Senses]].

 These ten senses are employed by your [[Mind]].
 All of its input is filtered by these ten senses.